Community settlement

-A community settlement (יישוב קהילתי, Yishuv Kehilati) is a type of village in Israel and the West Bank.
-While in an ordinary town anyone may buy property, in a community settlement the village's residents are organized in a cooperative.
-They have the power to approve or veto a sale of a house or a business to any buyer.
-Residents of a community settlement may have a particular shared ideology, religious perspective, or desired lifestyle which they wish to perpetuate by accepting only like-minded individuals.
+A community settlement (יישוב קהילתי, Yishuv Kehilati) is a type of town or village in Israel and in the West Bank.
+In an ordinary town, anyone may buy property, but in a community settlement, the village's residents are organized in a cooperative and have the power to approve or to veto a sale of a house or a business to any buyer.
+Residents of a community settlement may have a particular shared ideology, religious perspective or desired lifestyle, which they wish to perpetuate by accepting only like-minded individuals.
 For example, a family-oriented community settlement that wishes to avoid becoming a retirement community may choose to accept only young married couples as new residents.